12 Top-Rated Attractions & Things to Do in Sioux Falls, SD

 Address: 805 S Kiwanis Avenue, Sioux Falls, South Dakota

-Ten miles east of Sioux Falls, on the banks of the Big Sioux River, the Big Sioux Recreation Area exemplifies the rolling prairie landscape and woodlands of the region.
-Popular activities to enjoy at the Big Sioux Recreation Area include accessing the Big Sioux River, navigating the dense five miles of woodland trails, and playing a round on the 18-hole disc golf course that meanders throughout the prairie.
+Big Sioux Recreation Area exemplifies the rolling prairie landscape and woodlands of the region, ten miles east of Sioux Falls, on the banks of the Big Sioux River.
+Popular activities at Big Sioux Recreation Area include accessing the Big Sioux River, navigating the dense five miles of woodland trails, and playing a round on the 18-hole disc golf course that meanders throughout the prairie.

-For an overnight adventure, Big Sioux Recreation Area features 50 campsites and three cabins.
-Alongside these well-manicured spots to pitch a tent or park an RV, the surrounding adventure outlets make Big Sioux Recreation Area one of the best campgrounds in South Dakota.
+Big Sioux Recreation Area features 50 campsites and three cabins for an overnight adventure.
+Alongside these well-manicured spots to pitch a tent or park an RV, the surrounding adventure outlets make Big Sioux Recreation Area one of South Dakota's best campgrounds.
 All campsites at Big Sioux feature easy access to flushing restroom facilities and hot showers.

 Address: 410 W Park Street, Brandon, South Dakota